WRITING THAT EYE-POPPING CGPA

 5. Seek other relevant materials.
 Those notes are not enough!
 Oh yes you heard (read) me right!
 Reading notes only will make you an average student or at best a slightly average student.
 Get Texbooks, handouts, search on google, yahoo, get pdfs.
 Hehehe, no be you say you wan write better grade?
 All of these resources will help complement the knowledge you get from your notes.
 Please endeavour to pay more attention to what is relevant when reading so you don't end up on a wild goose chase.

 6. Get your equipment/instruments and carry it everywhere.
 A farmer always goes to the farm with his hoe and cutlass (don't tell me about modern agriculture).
 Dear sir/ma'am always ensure you have your own personal equipment- calculator, drawing board, pen, mathematical set, meter rule, stencils and the likes depending on your course of study.
 Please get your own and ensure it is readily available when needed.
 Na inside exam hall you wan dey borrow calculator?
 You go remain average o.

 7. Choose a suitable study plan and time.
 There are no two people with the same characteristics.
 Everyone has got peculiarities.
 Therefore, if reading in the night suits you, stick to it.
-For the much organised set of people with time table, I troway salute.
+For the much organised set of people with time table, una well done.
 All I'm saying is don't be a copy-cat.